josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     ![Select create a resource, type in Data Factory, then select Data Factory from the results list](media/create-azure-data-factory.png)

-2. Select Create on the bottom of the blade that follows
+2. Select Create on the bottom of the blade that follows.

 3. Set the following configuration on the Data Factory creation form:

-    - Name: Enter a unique name as indicated by a green checkmark
+    - Name: Enter a unique name as indicated by a green checkmark.

     - Deployment model: Resource manager

-    - Subscription: Select the subscription you are using for this hands-on lab
+    - Subscription: Select the subscription you are using for this hands-on lab.

-    - Resource Group: Select the same resource group you created at the beginning of this lab
+    - Resource Group: Select the same resource group you created at the beginning of this lab.

     - Version: V2

-    - Location: Select the same region you used for Azure Databricks
+    - Location: Select the same region you used for Azure Databricks.

     ![Complete the Azure Data Factory creation form with the options as outlined above.](media/azure-data-factory-create-blade.png)

-4. Select **Create** to finish and submit
+4. Select **Create** to finish and submit.

 ### Task 7: Initialize Azure Machine Learning Workbench on the Lab DSVM

 Before using the Azure Machine Learning Workbench on the Data Science VM, you will need to take the one-time action of double-clicking on the AzureML Workbench Setup icon on the desktop to install your instance of the workbench.

-1. Connect to the Lab DSVM (If you are already connected to your DSVM, skip to Step 8)
+1. Connect to the Lab DSVM (If you are already connected to your DSVM, skip to Step 8).

-2. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list
+2. From the side menu in the Azure portal, select **Resource groups**, then enter your resource group name into the filter box, and select it from the list.

-3. Next, select your lab Data Science Virtual Machine (DSVM) from the list
+3. Next, select your lab Data Science Virtual Machine (DSVM) from the list.

     ![Select the Lab DSVM from within your lab resource group](media/select-lab-dsvm.png)

-4. On your Lab DSVM blade, select **Connect** from the top menu
+4. On your Lab DSVM blade, select **Connect** from the top menu.

     ![The Connect button is selected on the Lab DSVM blade menu bar.](media/lab-dsvm-connect.png)